 The NHS has introduced many life-saving innovations in its 70-year history.
 Antibiotics, medicines to control diabetes and heart disease, and specialist treatments for cancer are some of many revolutionary advances.

 One of the most recent innovations has been the development of biological medicines.
-They have been available since 2000, and becoming much more widespread.
-These medicines treat conditions which were previously very difficult to treat – certain cancers, rheumatoid arthritis, Crohn’s disease and psoriasis.
+They have been available since 2000 and are becoming much more widespread.
+These medicines treat conditions which were previously very difficult to treat, such as certain cancers, rheumatoid arthritis, Crohn’s disease and psoriasis.

-They are a new type of medicine – one that acts on the immune system rather than on the body.
-Until they were developed, almost all medicines were made by mixing chemicals together to produce the final product.
-Biological medicines are derived from living organisms which means living cells are used to make large, complex, molecule-like proteins, and other substances produced by the body, that can then be used as medicines.
+Until biologicals were developed, almost all medicines were made by mixing chemicals together.
+Biological medicines are grown from living organisms which means living cells are used to make large, complex, molecule-like proteins and other substances produced by the body, which can then be used as medicines.
 The complex processes needed to make biological medicines often involve the latest DNA technology and can be very expensive.

-Biological medicines are already making a difference to thousands of people’s lives including Ailsa, NRAS CEO, who says:
+Biologic medicines are already making a difference to thousands of people’s lives including Ailsa, NRAS CEO, who says:

 It is not possible to make an exact copy of an originator biological medicine; because they are made from living cells so there will always be some natural and slight differences between them.
-Therefore, the new versions are known as biosimilars, which means they are highly similar to the originals, and as safe and effective, but they are not an identical copy.
+Therefore, the new versions are known as biosimilars, which means they are highly similar, and as safe and effective as the originals, but they are not an identical copy.

 Patient safety and biosimilars